openenergymonitor/emontx4/docs/firmware.md

 ---

 **emonTx4_DB_6CT_1phase_LPL**<br>
 Use this firmware for single phase electricity monitoring with up to 6 CT sensors.
-Pulse sensing is configured on the emonTx4 analog input port which can be configured using a solder bridge.
+Pulse sensing is configured on the standard emonTx4 digital input port.
 Radio data is transmitted to a receiving emonPi/emonBase via RFM69CW radio.
 Voltage & CT sensor calibration, pulse sensor configuration and radio settings can be applied via serial configuration.

 Note: This firmware **does not support temperature sensing**, please use the `emonTx4_CM_6CT_temperature_LPL` firmware if you wish to use temperature sensors.

 This firmware uses the emonLibDB library and is compiled from the `emon_DB_6CT` base firmware.

 **emonTx4_DB_6CT_3phase_LPL**:<br>
 Use this firmware for three phase electricity monitoring with up to 6 CT sensors.
-Pulse sensing is configured on the emonTx4 analog input port which can be configured using a solder bridge.
+Pulse sensing is configured on the standard emonTx4 digital input port.
 Radio data is transmitted to a receiving emonPi/emonBase via RFM69CW radio.
 Voltage & CT sensor calibration, pulse sensor configuration and radio settings can be applied via serial configuration.

 The phase allocation for each CT is as follows: